-Specific inquiries about this product and related statistics or services should be directed to: Client Services, Labour Statistics Division, telephone: 1 866 873-8788, email: labour@statistics Division Divisio
+Specific inquiries about this product and related statistics or services should be directed to: Client Services, Labour Statistics Division, Statistics Canada, Ottawa, Ontario, K1A 0T6 (telephone: 1 866 873-8788, email: labour@statcan.ca).

 For information on the wide range of data available from Statistics Canada, you can contact us by calling one of our toll-free numbers.
-You can also contact us by e-mail or by visiting our Web site.
+You can also contact us by e-mail or by visiting our website.